Behind the Build

 • Bracing breaks up standing-wave paths even further.

-Although it’s difficult to perfectly calculate modal behaviour once the speaker and bracing are introduced, these simulations remain valid for comparing internal proportions and identifying where the first modal concentrations and potential issues arise.
+Although it is difficult to perfectly calculate modal behaviour once the speaker and bracing are introduced, these simulations remain valid for comparing internal proportions and identifying where the first modal concentrations and potential issues arise.

 Disclaimer